 Visa applicants, including children, are required to pay a non-refundable, non-transferable visa application fee, sometimes referred to as the MRV fee, before applying for a nonimmigrant visa.
 The visa application fee must be paid whether a visa is issued or not.
 The type of visa for which you apply determines the fee amount.
 This webpage lists visa application fees associated with each nonimmigrant visa type.

 The application fees are shown below and apply to one visa application.
 The application fee for the most common nonimmigrant visa types is $160.
 This includes tourist, business, student and exchange visas.
 Most petition-based visas, such as work and religious visas, are $190.
-K visas cost $240 and the fee amount for E visas is $270.
-Please note that visa fees for K applicants will continue to be paid at the U.S. Embassy in Accra on the date of your appointment.
+K visas cost $265 and the fee amount for E visas is $205.
+Please note that visa fees for K applicants should be paid at any GT bank locations in Ghana.
 The tables below are a more comprehensive list of visa types and fee amounts.
 Following the tables is a short list of nonimmigrant visas which do not require payment of an application fee.

 |Fee Amount (USD)||Fee Amount (GHS)||Visa Type||Description|

 |$160||N/A||I||Journalist and Media|

 |$190||N/A||O||Persons with Extraordinary Ability|